-Wheelbarrow Farm was one of four winning submissions in the 2010 Templar Pamphlet & Collection Awards.
+Wheelbarrow Farm was a winner in the 2010 Templar Pamphlet & Collection Awards.

 “For Hilary Menos, farming life is a natural seam.
 The poems flow like wealth from an unstoppable source: brutal, beautiful, brilliant.” — Helena Nelson

 When hell freezes over, he swears by three things.